peteryu24/springWeb/README.md

 # web project🌱
-spring과 더욱 친해지기 위해 만들어본 게시판 (feat. openlayers)
+to be more friendly with spring (feat. openlayers)
 <br>
 <br>
 ## software 🌑